Advantages of a Laser Printer

 As technology advances, laser-printer prices should continue to drop, while performance improves.
 We'll also see a number of innovative design variations, and possibly brand-new applications of electrostatic printing.
 Many inventors believe we've only scratched the surface of what we can do with simple static electricity!

-For more information on laser printers and related topics, check out the links on the next page.
+For more information on laser printers and related topics, check out the links below.

 More Great Links

 - PCTechGuide: Laser Printers